digitaldisarray/kwiq/README.md

 # NOTICE
-I lost intrest in this a long time ago.
-Maybe it will eventually be complete.
+I kinda picked up intrest in this again.
-Just know that this is FAR from complete.

 # kwiq
 :rocket: A fast, lightweight, and terminal based menu framework.